Frameio/herd/README.md

 # Herd

 Herd is a pure elixir client for a clustered system like memcached, redis or etcd.
-It can launch (supervised) connection pools for each node, pool a service discovery mechanism to keep the cluster in sync, and route to individual nodes using a configurable mechanism.
+It can launch (supervised) connection pools for each node, polls a service discovery mechanism to keep the cluster in sync, and route to individual nodes using an arbitrary routing mechanism, defaulting to hashring based routing.

 The library is designed to be as pluggable as possible, so it's built around a few generator macros that will define all the components you'll need to create a clustered connection.